- 1. Tea

 You’re going to want to ditch your bedclothes to initiate sleep (and reap loads of other benefits), as your core temperature has to be at the right level.

-Matthew Walker, an English scientist and professor of neuroscience and psychology at the University of California, in his New York Times bestseller Why We Sleep: Unlocking the Power of Dreams and Sleep explains that your core temperature needs to decrease by two to three degrees Fahrenheit.
+Matthew Walker, author of New York Times bestseller Why We Sleep: Unlocking the Power of Dreams and Sleep explains that your core temperature needs to decrease by two to three degrees Fahrenheit.

-He elaborates and states that a bedroom temperature of 68 degrees Fahrenheit is a good target to aim for to help this happen.
+He states that a bedroom temperature of 68 degrees Fahrenheit is a good target to aim for to help this happen.

-This is the reason why it’s always easier to drift off in a bedroom that is too cold as opposed to too hot.
+This is why it’s always easier to drift off in a bedroom that is too cold as opposed to too hot.

 You also might want to have a dip in the bath before heading to bed, as it helps to lower the body temperature.